drawbuildplay/drawbuildplay.github.io/content/blog/home-building-checklist/index.md

 description = "Congrats on deciding to build your new home.
 There are many items to consider to find and build your future dream home.
-Go through my free tips and home building checklist for building a new house to help you get into your dream home." keywords = ["building", "smart home", "garden"] title = "50 Awesome Hacks for Building a new home"
+Go through my free tips and home building checklist for building a new house to help you get into your dream home." keywords = ["building", "smart home", "garden"] title = "50 Awesome Hacks for Building a new home" slug = "50 Awesome Hacks for Building a new home"

 [[pins]]
 pin_description = "50 things to know when planning your future home design.
 Review our future home design checklist before you start designing your new home to help you get into your perfect dream home. #futurehome #newhome #buildingguide #newconstruction #builder #dreamhome #homechecklist"